 - RadPrimer - Comprehensive.
 Too comprehensive for board review.
 Did not use.
 However, if you can complete and absorb the material in all >6000 RadPrimer questions, you will be an amazing radiologist.
 I do know someone who went through all of the RadPrimer questions.
 I am 200% certain he performed better than I did on the exam.

-- Board Vitals (Q Bank) - I purchased BV in January during a sale ($160 for 3 months at 30% off) but really started doing the questions in March.
+- Board Vitals (Q Bank) - I purchased BV in January during a sale but really started doing the questions in March.
 I went over all the questions at least twice.
 Very good resource.
 Question styles are similar to those on the actual exam.
+[Use Coupon Code FUTURE10 for 10% off your purchase].

 - Qevlar (Q Bank) - Questions are of similar quality to Board Vitals.
 The user interface is actually better with scrollable images.
 A big pro being extremely cheap - $49 for 3 months!
 I purchased this one 2 weeks before the exam and went through the questions twice.